josev2046/dynamic-live-event-provisioning-in-vimeo/README.md

 ## Overview

 This script allows users to create a live event on Vimeo directly from a web page.
-It handles the API calls to Vimeo, retrieves the necessary streaming credentials (RTMP/RTMPS links, stream key), and embeds the live player into the page.
+It handles the API calls to Vimeo, retrieves the necessary streaming credentials, and embeds the live player into the page.

 ![dynamic_live_provisioning](https://github.com/user-attachments/assets/ba443121-576b-4832-b298-4b2a9e5449a0)